JuliaMolSim/Molly.jl/docs/src/documentation.md

 [`GPUNeighborFinder`](@ref) follows a different CUDA-specific path based on the tiled GPU strategy of [Eastman and Pande 2010](https://doi.org/10.1002/jcc.21413).
 Instead of materializing a conventional neighbor list, it stores sparse excluded and special pairs and lets the CUDA pairwise kernels reorder atoms, build per-tile masks and cache a compact list of interacting `32x32` tiles internally.
 Accordingly, [`find_neighbors`](@ref) returns `nothing` for [`GPUNeighborFinder`](@ref).
-When using it, set `dist_cutoff` to the interaction cutoff distance, `dist_neighbors` to the tile-search cutoff, and `n_steps_reorder` to the number of steps between reorder and tile-list refresh passes.
+When using it, set `dist_cutoff` to the interaction cutoff distance and `n_steps_reorder` to the number of steps between reorder and tile-list refresh passes.

 ## Analysis